 CIDD is one possible decoder implementation for an optional receiver mode.
 The k=4 and k=6 FEC encoders that are mandatory require only a few gates.

 The complexity of a k=4 decoder is about 13k gates.

-Complexity estimates for K=6 and K=4 will be provided.
+Decode that provides soft outputs (required for CIDD) has 1.5x higher complexity Complexity estimates for K=6 and K=4 will be provided.